junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 • The person looks very ill.

-• Cold sores often appear on the face or lips (p.
-232).
+• Cold sores often appear on the face or lips ([page 232](#page-232)).

 A very sick child with fast, shallow breathing probably has pneumonia.
 For a newborn baby, fast breathing means more than 60 breaths a minute.
 For a baby between 2 months and 1 year, fast breathing is more than 50 breaths a minute, and for a child between 1 and 5 years old, 40 breaths a minute.
-(If breathing is rapid and deep, check for dehydration, p.
-151, or hyperventilation, p.
-24.)
+(If breathing is rapid and deep, check for dehydration, [page 151](#page-151), or hyperventilation, [page 24](#page-24).)
 Do not count the breaths while the child is crying or just after she has stopped.

 **Treatment:**

 ♦ For pneumonia, treatment with antibiotics can make the difference between life and death.
-Give benzylpenicillin (p.
-351), cotrimoxazole (p.
-357), or erythromycin (p.
-354).
-In serious cases, inject procaine penicillin (p.
-352), adults: 1,000,000 units (1 g) a day, or give amoxicillin by mouth (pages 352 to 353), 500 mg, 3 times a day.
+Give benzylpenicillin ([page 351](#page-351)), cotrimoxazole ([page 357](#page-357)), or erythromycin ([page 354](#page-354)).
+In serious cases, inject procaine penicillin ([page 352](#page-352)), adults: 1,000,000 units (1 g) a day, or give amoxicillin by mouth (pages 352 to 353), 500 mg, 3 times a day.
 Give small children 1⁄4 to 1⁄2 the adult dose.
 For children under 6, amoxicillin is usually best.

-♦ Give aspirin (p.
-378) or acetaminophen (p.
-379) to lower the temperature and lessen the pain.
+♦ Give aspirin ([page 378](#page-378)) or acetaminophen ([page 379](#page-379)) to lower the temperature and lessen the pain.
 Acetaminophen is safer for children under 12.

 ♦ Give plenty of liquids.
-If the person will not eat, give him liquid foods or Rehydration Drink (see p.
-152).
+If the person will not eat, give him liquid foods or Rehydration Drink (see [page 152](#page-152)).

-♦ Ease the cough and loosen the mucus by giving the person plenty of water and having him breathe hot water vapors (see p.
-168).
-Postural drainage may also help (see p.
-169).
+♦ Ease the cough and loosen the mucus by giving the person plenty of water and having him breathe hot water vapors (see [page 168](#page-168)).
+Postural drainage may also help (see [page 169](#page-169)).

-♦ If the person is wheezing, an anti-asthma medicine may help (see p.
-384).
+♦ If the person is wheezing, an anti-asthma medicine may help (see [page 384](#page-384)).

 # [172](#page-172)